Jump toUpdate content

 ● node_exporter.service - Node Exporter

-If everything is working, enable Node Exporter to be started on each boot of the server:
+If everything is working, enable Node Exporter to start upon boot.

 sudo systemctl enable node_exporter

-Download and Unpack Prometheus latest release of Prometheus.
-As exemplified, the version is 2.2.1:
+Download and unpack Prometheus latest release of Prometheus.
+In this tutorial, we use version 2.34.0-rc.1.

 sudo apt-get update && apt-get upgrade